Skip to main content

 Description

-Formats a log message with the provided format string and values and then writes it to the specified file.
+Formats a message with the provided format string and values and then logs it to a file and prints the same message to the console.

 Example Usage